shirly121/GraphScope/docs/supported_gremlin_steps.md

 g.E().subgraph("all")
 g.V().has('name', "marko").outE("knows").subgraph("partial")
 ```
-## Syntactic Sugars
+## Syntactic Sugars and Extensions
-The following steps are extended to denote more complex situations.
+The following syntactic sugars and extensions are proposed to ease the use of Gremlin in real-life applications.
 ### PathExpand
+In Graph querying, `PathExpand` is commonly used to obtain multiple-hop paths from a starting vertex.
+However, the officially provided `repeat()`-step that can be potentially used for `PathExpand`
+is not quite friendly to users, who mostly care about the **declarative** behaviour of expanding certain edges multiple times,
+rather than repeating **imperatively** the execution of a fragment of Gremlin sub-queries.
+Therefore, we propose
+the syntactic sugar of `PathExpand`, which reuses the vertex steps of `out()` and `in()` by further
+allowing users to specify a range for how many times to traverse away from the current vertex.
+Options of `PathExpand` can be configured via the `with`-modulator,
-In Graph querying, expanding a multiple-hops path from a starting point is called `PathExpand`, which is commonly used in graph scenarios.
-In addition, there are different requirements for expanding strategies in different scenarios, i.e. it is required to output a simple path or all vertices explored along the expanding path.
-We introduce the with()-step to configure the corresponding behaviors of the `PathExpand`-step.
+i.e. to output a simple path or all vertices explored along the traversal.

 #### out()
-Expand a multiple-hops path along the outgoing edges, which length is within the given range.
+Expand multiple-hop paths along the outgoing edges, with the hops contained in the given range.

 Parameters: </br>
-lengthRange - the lower and the upper bounds of the path length, </br> edgeLabels - the edge labels to traverse.
+lengthRange - the lower (included) and upper (excluded) bounds of the path length, </br> edgeLabels - the edge labels to traverse.

 Usages of the with()-step: </br>
 keyValuePair - the options to configure the corresponding behaviors of the `PathExpand`-step.